theramiyer/blog/_drafts/on-sabarimala.md

 - Meat or other non-vegetarian food is not consumed.
 Apart from the spiritual reason that hermits don't harm another being, this also ensures that the chances of one ingesting too much fat (from say, beef) are low.
 - The supper is light, and in general, the diet is _satvik_.
 This diet restriction helps in weight-reduction in overweight individuals, and in general, combined with the discipline in timelines, ensures right amount of nourishment to the body, at the same time generating smaller amounts of toxins.
 The health of most pilgrims improves during this duration.
 - Smoking, drinking, and in general, indulgence is abstained from.
 This is time for some discipline, because living in a forest was not easy.
 - No footwear is worn.
 This is to accustom the pilgrims to walking the terrain of the forest.
 Why couldn't footwear be worn in the forest?
 I'm not sure.
 It is a Hindu tradition to not wear footwear to temples; it probably just got carried on.
+(Maybe, footwear "back in the day" used to be wooden, and boy, is it uncomfortable walking in them!
+We are better off not wearing footwear.)
 Along with this, the pilgrims practice sleeping on a simple mat made of dry grass spread on the floor.
 No beds.
 - Sexual relationships are abstained from.
 This way, there are no brain chemicals increasing your attachment to your spouse or partner.
 - Children of pilgrims also conventionally referred to the pilgrims as _Swamy_, and not "Father" or "Grandma".
-Although this is probably no more followed.
+Although this is probably no more strictly followed.
 - The pilgrims wear blue (or nowadays black or ochre) _mundu_ and _angavastram_ (nowadays shirts). _Neelam_ is the word used for the colour.
 It technically stands for indigo, since India has had it in abundance.
 Since neelam stands for any shade of blue, we get the royal blue these days.
 Black also picked up a couple decades ago or so, as one of the colours for attire during the fast.
 Ochre is a more recent trend.
 These colours made the pilgrims look unattractive---either to other humans or animals.
 - No grooming.
 Again, a spiritual and practical step towards the pilgrimage.